Watch Your Favorite Movies Outside At Nashville’s Iconic Bicentennial Park With Nightlight 615 - NewsBreak

 Watch Your Favorite Movies Outside At Nashville’s Iconic Bicentennial Park With Nightlight 615

 When it comes to community-centric events and “cool” date night opportunities, Nashville is one of the best cities in Tennessee to add to your list.
-Known for its historic magnanimity, Bicentennial Park is located just outside of the city’s downtown sector and plays host to NightLight 615, an outdoor movie experience that’s garnered rave reviews from locals and tourists.
-Make sure you catch a show during the warmer months and check out all the information below!
+Known for its historic magnanimity, Bicentennial Park is located just outside of the city’s downtown sector and plays host to NightLight 615, an outdoor movie experience that’s garnered rave reviews […] The post Watch Your Favorite Movies Outside At Nashville’s Iconic Bicentennial Park With Nightlight 615 appeared first on Only In Your State.www.onlyinyourstate.com

 Comments / 0